Adige-Calculations/OpenFOAM-handbook/src/12_conjugate-heat-transfer-model/README.md

 ```
 Check the "constant/<regionName>/polyMesh/boundary" on to check the
 interface type which should be of this kind type: solidThermo for the
 solid and type: fluidThemo for the fluid.
-Other than that, it is
+Other than that, it is necessary
-necessary that the interface will be declared as
+that the interface will be declared as in "constant/<region1>/polyMesh/boundary"

 ```c++
 type: mappedWall